Close Menu

 One thing most cybercriminals know is that you like to keep your password the same across platforms.
 They also know the most popular passwords are a combination of birth dates, anniversary dates, pet names, and the city/town in which someone was born.

-Use a password manager to keep your complex passwords untouchable and you can forget the weaker ones except for lesser-important accounts.
+Use a password manager to keep your complex passwords untouchable, and you can forget the weaker ones except for lesser-important accounts.
 Use numbers, special characters, and upper and lower case letters in a password that is extremely hard to guess.
 If you don’t know how you can use a random password generator to create one instead.
 Also, make an effort to have longer passwords where you can; they are far more secure than shorter ones.

 Use a VPN

 Virtual private networks (VPNs) are a great way to protect your connection against malevolent online activity.
 A VPN encrypts your data and provides you with an additional layer of security.
 This network also hides your IP address, making you virtually untraceable.
-So, if you enjoy using public Wi-Fi or plan on checking confidential data, it’s best to do so with a VPN.
+So, if you enjoy using public Wi-Fi or plan on checking confidential data, it’s best to do so with a VPN download.

 The only drawback of having a VPN is that you have to pay for these services.
 While most are affordable, specific VPNs may be too pricey to add to your budget.
 Some VPNs also reduce your browser performance, which means the search engine may take longer to load, and you may not connect to a server immediately.